inovex/cocktail-mash/neat/README.md

-## Interactive machine learning with Goda
+## Interactive machine learning with Cocktail-Mash

-This is a machine learning implementation for the Goda game.
+This is a machine learning implementation for Cocktail-Mash.
-[Goda](link to game repo) is a game developed by inovex and can be controlled by a AI trained by this NEAT implementation.
+Cocktail-Mash is a game developed by inovex and can be controlled by a AI trained by this NEAT implementation.

-The process of training the AI can therefore be watched with Goda-NEAT.
+The process of training the AI can therefore be watched with this implementation.

-[insert gif of training process]

 Additionally to the model a visualized image of the Neural Network and statistic of the learning process will be saved.